 At Kentuckiana Pain Specialists, Dr. Ajith Nair has been performing stellate ganglion blocks for decades as part of the practice’s pain management programs.
 The clinic offers a dedicated Post-COVID Symptom Relief program using SGB.
 This article reviews the current clinical research on SGB for long COVID, explains why researchers believe it works, and helps you understand what the evidence says so far.

-What Is a Stellate Ganglion Block?
+What Is a Stellate Ganglion Block (SGB)?

 A stellate ganglion block is an injection of local anesthetic near the stellate ganglion, a cluster of sympathetic nerves located on either side of the neck at the level of the sixth and seventh cervical vertebrae.
 These nerves are part of the body’s sympathetic nervous system, which controls involuntary functions like heart rate, blood vessel constriction, sweating, and the “fight or flight” stress response.